TheSUPERCD/ML_TinderAutomator/README.md

 It also downloads all the seen pictures and makes a list of all the image file links embedded in the Tinder website so that they can be downloaded later easily if anything goes wrong.

+The video of the program running : https://photos.app.goo.gl/7zBs5ZoXCyVuEfah9

 Inspired by : Code Drip.
 His YouTube channel link : https://www.youtube.com/channel/UCRLEADhMcb8WUdnQ5_Alk7g